 Founded in 2006 by Andrew Park, Cognitive pioneered the now popular whiteboard animation style.
-Developed to launch the RSA Animates series, we quickly showed how powerful whiteboard animation is as a medium that can be used to explain and bring to live even the most complex, dry and forgettable content.
+Developed to launch the RSA Animates series, we quickly showed how powerful whiteboard animation is as a medium that can be used to explain and bring to life even the most complex, dry and forgettable content.

 Making the complex and abstract easier to understand